What Are Marketing Funnel Metrics - Beginner’s Guide

 This is important because it underlies if your marketing campaigns are delivering positive output or negative.

-If have a high CAC, then you need to work on getting more conversions by optimizing your offer or marketing materials.
 And if the CAC is low, it means you have a higher chance of making a good profit if you market your product/service the right way.

-Post-Purchase Or Retention & Loyalty Stage
+Post-Purchase or Retention & Loyalty Stage

 This is the stage where the customer has already converted and you are willing to get more value out of them in the future.

-Marketing Funnel Metrics In Post-Purchase
+Marketing Funnel Metrics in Post-Purchase

 Let us look at the metrics you should be tracking at this stage.